-Actually, "Bombs Over Baghdad" doesn't have all that much to do with Iraq.
+Well, "Bombs Over Baghdad" doesn't have all that much to do with Iraq.
 But we can say that its lyrics range from the hilarious to the hard-hitting, and that the song stayed popular long enough to make a whole bunch of "best songs" lists.
-We'll get you started toward understanding why this song, much like a fine wine, has only gotten better with age.
+We'll get you started toward understanding why this song has only gotten better with age.

 |Writer(s)||André Benjamin (André 3000), Antwan Patton (Big Boi)|